Exploring the struggle and promise

-Why is it so hard for congregations to just die?
-And is there anything to this "life from death" thing?
+Why is it so hard for congregations to die?

-Pastor and professor Rick Mixon and Sympara cofounder Daniel Pryfogle take up these critical questions as thousands of religious communities go out of business while many more barely hang on, resisting death for reasons other than mission.
-In a series of live online conversations, Rick and Daniel explore the difficult work of death that is essential for life through a composting of psychology, theology and personal history.
+Sympara cofounder Daniel Pryfogle and pastor and counselor Rick Mixon take up this critical question as thousands of religious communities go out of business while many more barely hang on, resisting death for reasons other than mission.
+In a series of live online conversations, Daniel and Rick explore the difficult work of congregational death that is essential for life in community through a rich composting of psychology, theology and personal history.
 Each session includes a Q&A.

 Session One: The Personal and Communal Work of Death

 How does death shape us?
-Rick and Daniel talk about early experiences of death in family and congregation.
+Daniel and Rick talk about early experiences of death in family and congregation.
+Watch the recording here.

 Session Two: The Peril and Promise of Death

 Why do we deny death?
-Rick and Daniel consider psychological, cultural and theological responses to death.
-Read Daniel's short essay "Resisting the Death of the Temple."
+Daniel and Rick consider psychological, cultural and theological responses to death.
+Watch the recording here.

 Session Three: The Practice of Death

 How do we go through death as community?
-Rick and Daniel reflect on lamentation, liminal space, and discernment of new life.
+Daniel and Rick reflect on lamentation, liminal space, and discernment of new life.
+Watch the recording here.

 About Daniel and Rick:

-Rick is pastor of First Baptist Church of Palo Alto.
-He has led the congregation through a multiyear discernment process and embrace of death.
-The church is nearing the end of that journey, which will result in sale of the church property and gifting of the proceeds to various ministries.
+Rick is interim pastor of Fairview Community Church in Costa Mesa, Calif.
+He previously led First Baptist Church of Palo Alto through a multiyear discernment process and embrace of death.
 Rick is visiting professor of pastoral care at Berkeley School of Theology.
 For more than four decades, he has counseled individuals facing death and preached the good news that death is not the last word.